 To do this, press and hold the two outside buttons for 20 seconds until the red indicator flashes.
 Note that all channels will be erased.
-Individual channels cannot be erased
+Individual channels cannot be erased.

-The HomeLink® Universal Transceiver is disabled when the Vehicle Security Alarm is active.
+the Vehicle Security Alarm is active.

 Troubleshooting Tips

 If you are having trouble programming HomeLink®, here are some of the most common solutions: